 The Sony X900H is another great looking TV that comes with narrow bezels and has a really slim design.
 It is going to look really good mounted but you can have it on a table as well.
 The TV features AndroidTV so you can use different apps such as YouTube and Netflix to watch content on it without having to connect other devices to it.

 The TV is also compatible with Alexa so you can use the digital assistant to power the TV on and off and you can use other voice commands to play something that you are interested in watching or listening to.

 This TV does have HDMI 2.1 so you can hit 4K 120 FPS in games that support it on the Xbox Series X, PS5 or PC.

 Samsung is known for making some of the best displays in the business and this TV is no exception.
 Not only does it have a slim design and narrow bezels, but it also has a really cool stand that gives it a floating look.
 This is one of the higher-end models that Samsung has to offer right now.

 This is not an OLED TV but it does have Quantum Dot technology so you do get vivid colors that increase the immersion when playing games.
 The appeal of the TV is real and it looks really clean even when it is turned off.
 The stand is pretty small so you can have this pretty large display on a smaller table as compared to some other models.

 HDMI 4 is that one that is 2.1 which enables it to output 4K 120 FPS with variable refresh rate via FreeSync.
 G-Sync might be a feature on the device later on and cannot to ruled out at this point.
 The operating system is similar to the previous ones and Bixbi and Alexa are built-in.
 The menus are great to use and navigate but the navigation is not as smooth as we would like.
 The sound is better than the previous version but adding a sound bar is going to go a long way.

-These are some of the best 4K TVs that we can recommend for the PS5 and Xbox Series X.
+These are some of the best 4K TVs that we can recommend for the PS5 and Xbox Series X in 2021.